S. Korean, US Defense Chiefs at Odds over GSOMIA, Defense Costs

 "GSOMIA is an important tool by which Korea, the United States and Japan share effective and timely information, particularly in times of war.
 Expiration of the GSOMIA would have an impact on our effectiveness, so we've urged all sides to sit down and work through their differences.
 The only ones who benefit from expiration of GSOMIA and continued friction between Seoul and Tokyo are Pyongyang and Beijing.
 That reason alone should be powerful enough for all of us to sit down and make sure we restore our alliance, our partnership, to where it was.
 So we work together to deal with our common threats and challenges."

-The annual defense dialogue came just a week ahead of the planned expiration of GSOMIA, which has served as a key platform for the U.S.-led trilateral security cooperation with South Korea and Japan.
+The annual defense dialogue came just a week ahead of the planned expiration of GSOMIA, which has served as a key platform for the U

 The two defense chiefs also appeared to have remained at odds over how much each side must pay for the upkeep of the American troops on the Korean Peninsula.